snehagupta47103-stack/Python-Project-Work/Project - 2/README.md

 ### 🔹 Number Analyzer (If range is 1 to 3)

-Number 1 is Odd
+Number 1 is Odd;
-Number 2 is Even
+Number 2 is Even;
-Number 3 is Odd
+Number 3 is Odd.

 ## 🚀 HOW TO RUN PROJECT